 You can substitute 1/2 teaspoon of vanilla extract if you don’t have or choose not to use a vanilla bean.

-While it’s possible to add cinnamon to our French Toast mix, we chose not to because we want the vanilla flavor to be unadulterated.
+While it’s possible to add cinnamon to our French Toast mix, we choose not to because we want the vanilla flavor to be unadulterated.
 You can add a ½ teaspoon of cinnamon if you prefer your French Toast to have a cinnamon accent.

 Buy vanilla beans from Amazon for this and other recipes.